Grant Process FAQ

 How many people will participate in the site visit?

-There will be an average of 12 members from the focus area committee participating in the virtual site visit.
-The site visits are recorded and it is a requirement that all committee members attend or view the taped site visit to be eligible to vote for the two area finalists.
+There will be an average of 12 members from the focus area committee participating in the site visit.
+The site visits are recorded and it is a requirement that all committee members attend or view the recorded site visit to be eligible to vote for the two area finalists.

 How will we know if we have been named as a finalist?

 Finalists will be notified by phone.
-All other applicants will be notified by both phone and/or email prior to the Finalist Announcement press conference in early October.
-Date TBD.
+All other applicants will also be notified by phone prior to the Finalist Announcement press conference in October.

 If we apply for an IMPACT100 NWF grant and are not selected as a finalist, can we apply next year?

-If my organization is not selected as an IMPACT100 NWF finalist, can we get feedback on the strengths and weaknesses of our grant from the IMPACT100 NWF site visit team in an effort to improve our grant submission for next year?
+If my organization is not selected as an IMPACT100 NWF finalist, can we get feedback on the strengths and weaknesses to improve our grant submission for next year?

-We do provide aggregate feedback at our Grant Workshop in the Spring.
+We also provide aggregate feedback at our Grant Workshops in the spring.
 There, we present general feedback regarding what makes a good grant and the evaluation criteria the ladies use in assessing each grant.
-At the Workshop we discuss each section of the grant application, to ensure applicants are clear as to the intent of the questions.
-Nonprofit organizations attending this event have found it to be helpful in getting their questions answered.
+At the Workshops we discuss each section of the grant application, to ensure applicants are clear as to the intent of the questions.
+Nonprofit organizations attending these events have found it to be helpful in getting their questions answered.

 If we submit a proposal and are awarded a grant, how soon can we apply again?

 An organization must have expended all funds from a previously awarded grant before they are allowed to submit another grant application.
-Organizations must expend all funds within 2 years.
-Ie: The organization is awarded the grant in November of year #1.
+Organizations must expend all funds within two years.
+In effect: The organization is awarded the grant in November of year #1.
 Funds are disbursed starting January 1st in year #2 and are expected to be depleted by December 31st in year #3.
 The organization is eligible to apply again in year #4.

 How does IMPACT100 NWF disburse the grant money?